aryabdulhafidh/QRCode-Inventory-Manager/README.md

 To get started with the QRCode Inventory Manager, follow these steps:

 - Clone the repository to your local machine.
-- Install the required dependencies using pip install -r requirements.txt.
+- Install the required dependencies using `pip install -r requirements.txt`.
 - Modify the code to integrate with your backend/database for item association.
 - Customize the QR code generation process according to your needs.
 - Run the program and generate QR codes.